 There’s a bit more information here than on the “results” page.
 For instance, the “Plant Registry/Basic Permit/Brewers No.” is spelled out.
 But it’s still pretty dry, lifeless information.
-However, this page is the portal to where things get interesting: Near the top left, click “Printable Version.”
+However, this page is the portal to where things get interesting: Near the top right, click “Printable Version.”
 A small browser page appears in a separate window.
 This page is the gold you’re here for.
 It shows label images and essentially everything else submitted for label approval.
 Yes!
 The actual labels that will appear on the bottle!
 You’ll need to scroll down to the bottom of this page to see them, however.
 This page could be far more user friendly, but in fairness, it’s merely reproducing the TTB form.

 At the top:

 Summarizing so far, if you can buy the spirit in the U.S., and it has received TTB Label approval in the past 15 years, it’s extremely likely that you can find the label image and all other required TTB information in the database.
 It may take you several tries to construct the right query – The TTB database is rife with misspellings and unexpected names.
 Looking for Combier?
 You’ll find some by searching for “Combier,” but use “Royal Combier” and you’ll find more.
 Something I learned the hard way when using the “Product Name” field: Use the “%” at the beginning and/or end of your term.
 The “%”is the wildcard character, meaning “match anything,” giving you a better shot at what you’re after.